Extracorporeal Membrane Oxygenation (ECMO)

 - infections that cause the organs to shut down, such as sepsis

 The ECMO machine, using a pump that works like the heart, pumps blood from the body through an artificial lung.
 Like a normal lung, it adds oxygen to the blood and removes carbon dioxide.
 Then the machine sends the blood back to the child.

 There are two kinds of ECMO:

 - Veno-arterial (VA) ECMO: This is used when both the heart and the lungs need to rest and heal.
-It takes blood from a large vein and returns it to an artery.
-The heart continues to beat and pump blood, but doesn't have to work as hard as it did before ECMO started.
+It takes blood from a large vein, adds oxygen, and removes carbon dioxide.
+Then it returns the blood to an artery.
+The blood flows through the artery and out to the body.
+The heart continues to beat and pump blood out to the body too.
+But it doesn't have to work as hard as it did before ECMO.

 What Happens Before ECMO?

 Before your child has ECMO, the doctor or surgeon will talk to you about the risks and likely benefits.
 If you choose ECMO, you will sign a parental consent (permission) form.

 Starting ECMO takes several steps.
 The treatment team will: